cyber-carpentry/group6/README.md

 * There will be a file called Dockerfile in this directory.
 2. Run the Docker image using \
 ```$ docker run -v PATH TO GITHUB REPOSITORY/group6:/group6 flood_pred```
-3. Completed, flood_events.csv, nor_daily_observations.csv, and for_model_avgs.csv should be created in the db_scripts folder.
+3. Completed, flood_events.csv, nor_daily_observations.csv, for_model_avgs.csv and other files should be created in the db_scripts and models folders.

 ### Method 3: Running Manually
 0. This method requires creating both the python and R enviroment for running the scripts.